 - “LaLaLa I cannot hear you,” if I ignore you maybe you will go away.
 The data is real.
 Security threats on the Internet in the telecommunications world are a force of nature.
 Someday they will impact your network.
 Ignoring the threat will not make it go away.

 - It is someone else’s problem.
-Finger pointing at some other group is what the bad guys leverage for their gain.
+Finger pointing at some other group is what the bad guy’s leverage for their gain.
 They know that organizational finger pointing leads to complacency – which then opens exploitable holes.
-Everyone in an organizations has responsibilities to the customers, the shareholders, and to each other.
-These responsibilities include the safety and security of a the organization – including cyber-security risk.
+Everyone in an organization has responsibilities to the customers, the shareholders, and to each other.
+These responsibilities include the safety and security of the organization – including cyber-security risk.

 - No one has been killed …..
 Yet.
-Some is having problems with their heart.
+Some are having problems with their heart.
 They trigger their life alert system to call for help.
 The problem is that the network is choked up with a DDOS attack.
 The Service Provider figures they can ride out the attack.
 The person dies.
 Who is at fault?
-Risk is about consequences.
+The risk is about consequences.
 Consequences impact lives.
-Liability will be something that be a shock to the telecoms world.
+Liability will be something that is a shock to the telecoms world.
 Everyone wanted convergence, now we have it.
-That means service providers must accept the liability for the lives they impact when their services are not available – even if that availability is impacted from attacks by people on the other side of the planet.
+That means service providers must accept the liability for the lives they impact when their services are not available – even if that availability is impacted by attacks by people on the other side of the planet.

-- We cannot afford all the security equipment?
+- Can we not afford all the security equipment?
 Notice in the checklist that the key element that requires cost are services, disk, and ports for the storage and analytics capacity.
 We know from experience that deployment of the open source, top best common practices, and practical tools build significant resilience and capacity inside of an operator.
 In fact, it has always been a recommendation to have the team deploy the open source tools first.
-This provides the foundation experience and executive commitment to find the right tools for their organization’s security needs.
+This provides the foundation experience and executive commitment to finding the right tools for their organization’s security needs.

 - Security is the Vendor’s Responsibility!
 I hear this from operators who want to “blame the vendor.”
 Before pointing fingers at the vendor, walk through the “Vendor Security Checklist” (see https://www.linkedin.com/pulse/20140727141634-7430592-questions-to-ask-vendors-to-gauge-their-commitment-to-secure-products).
 Yes, vendors are partners in the security of your operations and services.
 But, it is up to the operator to push the vendor.
 The Vendor Security Checklist was created specifically to be a conversation tool to improve the security of the network.